Infectious Diseases Specialty Residency Program

 o Official transcript from all colleges of pharmacy attended

-- The applicant must participate in the Match process
+- Must participate in the National Match process

-- The applicant must possess a Pharm.D. degree from an ACPE-accredited college of pharmacy
+- Possess a Pharm.D. degree from an ACPE-accredited college of pharmacy

 - Completion a PGY1 residency or equivalent

-- License in state of Florida or able to complete the Florida state board examination within the first month of starting the residency program
+- License in the State of Florida or able to complete the Florida State board examination within the first month of starting the residency program

 Lynne C. Krop, PharmD, BCPS (AQ-ID)